 Those five simple words are like fertile ground to root your feet into whenever life gets too crazy.
 As a parent of special needs kids, I've learned that the fantasy I created when I was growing up about what my family life would be like is just that — a fantasy.
 Not only do I not “have it all,” I've learned that I actually don't want it all!

 All parents make trade-offs.
 And these five words will help you understand your highest priorities, for both you and your kids, so you can keep calmer and saner in an otherwise intense world.

-Here are some examples of how focusing on what is important helped me to maneuver through some challenging situations over the past months.
+Here are some examples of how focusing on what is important has helped me to maneuver through some real, challenging situations.

 The result: He raised his grade by 10 points in the class that was the most important to him, while some of his classes he chose to let slide a little.
 AND it felt great (for both of us)!

 The real challenge for me is to let go of my own perfectionist tendencies and let him take the lead.
 My job becomes “snack bringer,” or “body double.”
 If your child is the one with the perfectionist tendencies, you may need to help him/her by asking, “What is most important here?” and help your child see when it's “good enough.”